hash-define-organization/TaazaNews-Android/README.md

 ##  :label:  Rules Regarding Submission of PR :bookmark:
-➡️ Participant can contribute anything he wishes for.
+➡️ Participants can freely provide valuable contributions.

-➡️ Make sure to pull request in the respective folder.
+➡️ Ensure that you submit a pull request in the appropriate folder.

 ➡️ Your <b>PR</b> must be valid.

-➡️ Don't just copy and paste code from other website/blogs .
+➡️ Refrain from simply copying code from websites or blogs.

 ➡️ Submitting someone else work will be reported as 🔴spam.